-As farm owners, operators, Rob for the past 20 years and Erin for the past 6 years , we know the peaks and valleys of running a business and designing systems that build resilience in times of stress.
+As farm owners, operators, Rob for the past 25 years and Erin for the past 8 years , we know the peaks and valleys of running a business and designing systems that build resilience in times of stress.
 To farm at a human scale takes a lot of science/technique along with love and celebration.

 We have found success in our commitment to the land, each other and our customers.
 We strive to make it easy and affordable for you to participate in our farm and enjoy the food and fruits of our labor.
 We market primarily on a community supported agriculture model, receiving payment in the spring from farm members, and providing weekly delivery of organic (though uncertified) vegetables, herbs, fruit, and flowers from mid-May through mid-October.

 We also cultivate cut flowers, red raspberries, apples, pears, hardy kiwi, and hops, and continue to expand our orchards and brambles, using agroforestry practices, to include currants and plums as well as lesser-known fruits such as aronia, saskatoons, elderberries, quince, and bush-cherries.
-You can learn more about our Fruit adventures by linking to our Fruit Research page or by joining us for an Event.

 Meet the Farmers:

-I farm, facilitate, and love fruit.
-I devote my passions and skills to bringing abundance and fairness for our farms and food systems.
-Ask me if I set out to be a farmer, I would give you a smile and a blank stare.
+I farm, facilitate, and love flowers.
+I devote my passions and skills to bringing beauty and fairness for our farms and food systems.
+Ask me if I set out to be a farmer, let alone a farmer florist,I would give you a smile and a blank stare.
 My mother would tell you I wanted to be a surgeon in New York City.
 Instead, I've settled on a different sort of health care provider role.
-I can't deny my agrarian roots and have spent many a childhood hour in the beet fields and backyard gardens of my parents pulling weeds and singing songs about picking potato beetles with my sister.
-I guess this stuck as I went on to dig miles of holes surveying soils in Alaska and plant thousands of fruit trees and native plants from the NW to the Midwest.
+I can't deny my agrarian roots and have spent many a childhood hour in the beet fields and backyard gardens of my parents pulling weeds and singing songs about picking potato beetles with my sister and plucking petals from daisies, "He loves me, he loves me not".
+I guess this stuck as I fell in love with a farmer after digging miles of holes surveying soils in Alaska and planting thousands of fruit trees and native plants from the NW to the Midwest.
 I enjoy the beauty and balance I find in Earth's diverse landscapes and landscape of the mind working a variety of jobs over the years as soil scientist, educator, researcher, restorationist, facilitator, barista, and wilderness therapist.
-In 2007, I fell in love with a farmer and the farm and yes I know the rest is history.